Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant provider | string | Name of the third party login service provider profileId | string | Unique profile id of the service provider email | string | Email id of the user registered with the provider firstName | string | First name of the user lastName | string | Last name of the user gender | string | Customer gender.
-Value: `M` for male and `F` for female loginId	| string | Login username (as per the third party) mobileNo | string | Registered mobile number of the user with the provider subscribeToOffers | enum | Specify `true` to subscribe the user to the merchant offers, specify `false` not to subscribe
+merchantId* | string | Unique GUID of the merchant provider | string | Name of the third party service provider through which the customer wants to login profileId | string | Unique profile id of the service provider email | string | Email id of the user registered with the third-party provider firstName | string | First name of the user lastName | string | Last name of the user gender | string | Customer gender.
+Value: `M` for male and `F` for female loginId	| string | Login username (as per the third party) mobileNo | string | Registered mobile number of the user that is registered with the provider subscribeToOffers | enum | Specify `true` to subscribe the user to the merchant offers, specify `false` not to subscribe

 <aside class=notice>All parameters marked by * are mandatory.</aside>